 The caster needs to have access to the spell they want to change.
 They then begin their research, seeking to study and alter one or more elements of that spell.
 You must choose all changes you want to make at the start of the research.
 The main elements of spells are their type, duration, range, target, and area, but discussion with your Referee will help to codify how your change should manifest.
-For each change of the spell, the caster needs 5 weeks of successful research at a cost of $\mathsf{d4}{ imes}100$ gold per week of research.
-The caster Threads the Needle below their spellcasting stat and above the spell level to advance research each week, only progressing on success.
+For each change of the spell, the caster needs 5 weeks of successful research at a cost of d4×100 gold per week of research.
+The caster Thread the Needle above the spell level and below their spellcasting stat to advance research each week, only progressing on success.
 With each failure there is a 25% chance of an arcane failure, generating a random magical effect, possibly destructive or permanent as magical energies get out of control or do something unexpected.
 At the end of the research, the caster now knows the altered spell.